László Földy

-László Földy was a male former Hungarian international table tennis player.
+László Földy (30 September 1934 in Budapest – 17 February 2015 in Basel) was a male former Hungarian and Swiss international table tennis player.

 He won six World Table Tennis Championship medals from 1953 to 1961.
 This consisted of four medals in the team event, a bronze medal in the doubles with Zoltán Berczik and another bronze in the mixed doubles with Éva Kóczián.

+In the early 1970s, Földy emigrated to Switzerland and since 1971, he represented this country on the international arena.

 He married fellow Hungarian international and his mixed doubles partner Éva Kóczián.